 First, the basics.
 I was born and reared in the small Ohio River town of East Liverpool, OH.
 I grew up with my parents and two sisters on the banks of the Ohio, 45 minutes west of Pittsburgh.
-My hometown is known for its pottery production and has been featured in the books, Deadly Vision, Mute Witness, and Dead End Street, except I called East Liverpool Summitville, PA.
+My hometown is known for its pottery production and has been featured in the books, Mute Witness and Dead End Street, except I called East Liverpool Summitville, PA.
 I attended Miami University in Oxford, OH and got degrees in both English (with Creative Writing emphasis) and Mass Communications.
 After graduating from college, I moved to Chicago, where I lived most of my adult life.
 Most of my books have been set in Chicago--the place was very inspirational for me and still is.
 During my time in Chicago, I married and divorced.
 That union produced a son, Nicholas, who is now happily living in Montreal, Quebec with his husband, Tarik.
 I have also lived in Tampa, FL and Miami, FL.

 Currently, I live in the Pacific Northwest in the great city of Seattle, with my husband, Bruce, a buyer for a national retailer headquartered here and our dog, a Boston Terrier named Lily.
 The picture below is my view of Seattle's Lake Union, taken from my balcony.